1. Executive Summary

 3.1 The purpose of this Statement is to explain what Personal Data we Process and how and why we Process it.
 In addition, this Statement outlines our duties and responsibilities regarding the protection of such Personal Data and the rights of Data Subjects in that respect.

 3.2 This Statement is not an exhaustive statement of our data protection practices.
 The manner in which we Process data will evolve over time and we will update this Statement from time to time to reflect changing practices.
 In addition, we operate a number of internal workplace policies and procedures which interrelate with this Statement.
-For example, the SBCI has internal policies and procedures governing Data Breach, Data Subjects’ Rights and Data Retention.
+For example, the SBCI has internal policies and procedures governing Personal Data Breaches, Data Subjects’ Rights and Data Retention.

 4. The SBCI as a Data Controller